A brand new baby.

 |

-We live here with our Foundation Spanish Mustangs;
+We live here with our Gaited Foundation Spanish Mustangs;

-Wyoming Dove, Sorpresita, Don Dakotah, Blue Dove, Dakotah Blue and Ceruleo's Night
+Wyoming Dove, Sorpresita, Don Dakotah, Alegria, Blue Dove, Dakotah Blue and Ceruleo's

-the fresh, brown eggs we can handle, a small coop of fun to watch
+the fresh, brown eggs we can handle.
+Our pond is

 stocked with bluegill and perch and, when it's really hot outside